VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

 We will implement synchronization of the `Disks` in `Disk::update`.
-In this case, we are going to send both the `Disk`'s position.
+In this case, we will send both the `Disk`'s position.
 But we are only going to synchronize the `Disk` corresponding to the system of player 2.

 ```cpp
 void Disk::update()